Sheboygan Falls, Wisconsin: Economy

 There are two business parks in Sheboygan Falls: Sheboygan Falls Industrial Park, which is privately owned and fully developed, is located about one mile from State Highway 23.
 Vision Business Park has 70 city-owned acres available for development.
-The park is located less than one mile from State Highway 23, on County Highways C and TT.
+The park is located less than one mile from State Highway 23, at the southwest corner of County Road C and County Road TT.